Ibrahimhass/IHEqualizerView/README.md

 Make the UIView a subclass of IHEqualizerView, make its outlet and initialise as follows:

     @IBOutlet var musicView: IHWaveFormView!
+    extension ViewController: IHWaveFormViewDataSource {

+    func urlToPlay() -> URL {
-    // Getting the Path of the Audio Asset in this case this is bundled in to the main Bundle with the fileName var url : URL?
+        //Getting the Path of the Audio Asset in this case this is bundled in to the main Bundle with the fileName var url : URL?
         let path = Bundle.main.path(forResource: "bensound-sunny.mp3", ofType:nil)!
         url = URL(fileURLWithPath: path)
-    self.musicView.setUpView(urlToPlay: url!, lineWith: 2.0, lineSeperation: 1.0)
+        return url!
+        }

+    func lineWidth() -> CGFloat {
+      return 2
+        }

+    func lineSeperation() -> CGFloat {
+        return 1
+        }

+    }

 ## Author